tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 Store the **latest** (in the last order in the response body) `lastUpdatedAt` to be used as `lastUpdatedSince` in the next polling request.

 * `lastUpdatedAt` has type `String` with format `YYYY-MM-DDThh:mm:ss.SSSZ`, but to keep it simple just store it as a `String`.
-* The latest `lastUpdatedAt` should be stored **persistent**, eg. when your integration is restarted or crashes, `lastUpdatedAt` should still be available.
+* The latest `lastUpdatedAt` should be stored **persistent**.
+When your integration is restarted or crashes, `lastUpdatedAt` should still be available.
 * If there is no order in the order response body, use the same `lastUpdatedSince` in the next polling request.
 * The very first time, use a date in the past, from the point you want to receive existing order responses.